Fofer/decky-steam-pip/README.md

 ## Why isn't it in the Decky Store

 The Decky Store's submission process requires confirming that generative AI was not used to write the majority of the code.
 Most of this fork — including everything added on top of the original `decky-pip` — was written with the help of Claude, an AI assistant, so that box can't be checked honestly.
-That's why it ships as a ZIP install instead.
+That's why it ships as a manual ZIP install instead.

 ## Building